britram/rains-prototype/draft-trammell-rains-protocol.md

   is valid.
 See {{assertion-context}} and {{query-context}}.
-- Shard: A group of assertions common to a zone and valid at a given point in time, scoped to a lexicographic range of Subject names within the Zone, for purposes of proving non-existence of an Assertion.
-Shards may be encoded to provide either absolute proof or probabilistic assurance of non-existence.
+- Shard: A group of assertions common to a zone and valid at a given point in time, scoped to a lexicographic range of Subject names within the Zone, for purposes of proving nonexistence of an Assertion.
+Shards may be encoded to provide either absolute proof or probabilistic assurance of nonexistence.
 See
   {{shards}} and {{p-shards}}.
-- Assertion: A signed statement about the existence or non-existence of a mapping from a Subject name and Context to an Object at a given point in time.
-  It is either a Singular Assertion, Shard, or Zone.
 - RAINS Message: Unit of exchange in the RAINS protocol, containing Assertions, Queries, and/or Notifications.
 See {{messages}}.
 - Notification: A RAINS-internal message section carrying information about the